🌙

 Furthermore, Szabo invented a blockchain predecessor in 1998 known as the title registry (which didn't quite have blocks).
 It was Bit gold's decentralized database, which used public key cryptography based on a chain of digitally signed hashes, as described in his exemplary paper "Secure Property Titles with Owner Authority."

-Interestingly, secure property titles can also be used for the transfer of political titles, security devices, and more, as Szabo wrote in a May 2009 blog post, "Liar-resistant government."
-Further, Szabo curiously spelled Bitcoin in the incorrect way (capitalizing coin), while briefly discussing its immense similarities with Bit gold:
+Interestingly, secure property titles can also be used for the transfer of political titles, security devices, and more, as Szabo explained in a May 2009 blog post, "Liar-resistant government."
+Further, Szabo spelled Bitcoin incorrectly (capitalizing coin), while briefly discussing its immense similarities with Bit gold:

 "Bit gold, my sketch of an electronic currency that minimally relies on trust in any one person or organization, achieves this minimal vulnerability by using secure property titles.
 Satoshi Nakamoto has implemented BitCoin which very similarly uses a dense Byzantine fault tolerant peer-to-peer network and and cryptographic hash chains to ensure the integrity of a currency."